datagovuk/guidance/dataset_form.md

 For files on gov.uk (using 'Whitehall', appearing hear: https://www.gov.uk/government/publications), the data URL you supply should be to the download link, not the web page. i.e. where it says "Download as CSV", right-click and click "Copy link address", before right-clicking back on the field on the data.gov.uk form and clicking "Paste".

-NB that if you update the file in future on gov.uk, you MUST use the same filename.
-Otherwise the URL will get changed and you will have to update the URL on data.gov.uk too.
+NB that if you update the file in future on gov.uk, it gives you a new download URL.
+Therefore you need to update the URL on data.gov.uk too.

 ### Time series